Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Evaluations

-To study the reasons behind Oases' acceleration, we can consider the device efficiency.
-Exposed communications can idle devices, thereby reducing efficiency.
-We apply stream multiprocessor efficiency~\cite{sanders2010cuda} of GPUs to represent the device efficiency during training, and the results are shown in Table~\ref{tab:efficiency}.
-The device efficiency of Megatron-LM decreases obviously when communications of TMP across NVLink only (\(H=1024\)), intra-node only, and inter-node (\(H\ge 6144\)).
-Compared to Megatron-LM, Oases achieves 1.17--2.18\(\times\) higher device efficiency, and its performance is less affected by bandwidth.
-And these improved efficiencies will result in overall training speedups.
+To study the reasons behind Oases' acceleration, we can consider device utilization.
+Exposed communications can idle devices, thereby reducing utilization.
+We apply stream multiprocessor efficiency~\cite{sanders2010cuda} of GPUs to represent the device utilization during training, and the results are shown in Table~\ref{tab:efficiency}.
+Our training schedule requires batch splitting, which potentially reduces arithmetic density.
+Therefore, some accelerations of the end-to-end throughput may not match the improvement of device utilization.
+We think the resulting loss of arithmetic density is acceptable when compared to the gained performances.
+We observe that Megatron’s device utilization significantly drops when TMP communication is limited to NVLink (as in BERT-large), confined to intra-node links, or extended to inter-node communication (for models with hidden size $>$ 6144).
+This is because increased communication overhead, especially across inter-node boundaries, leads to greater idle time on GPUs, thus reducing overall utilization.

+Compared to Megatron, Oases achieves 1.17--2.18\(\times\) higher device utilization, and its performance is less affected by bandwidth.
+These improved utilizations will result in overall training speedups, and make it possible to enable large-scale model training with TMP on commodity servers.